FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 Next steps you might want to take to further explore:

-* create a registration, which ties a user to an application
-* log a user in
 * add a user to a group
+* retrieve all the users in a group
+* log a user out